plausible/docs/docs/proxy/guides/vercel.md

 ```

 Note that:

-- the source paths identified here **must be** used when configuring the HTML script tag in the next section.
+- The source paths identified here **must be** used when configuring the HTML script tag in the next section.
-- you can use whatever paths you like here (for example, here prefixing with `/stats/`).
+- You can use whatever paths you like here (for example, here prefixing with `/your-subdirectory/`).
+Do choose a generic or irrelevant name.
+If you choose something like analytics, stats or plausible, it might get blocked.

 ## Step 3: Add the script tag